AaltoImagingLanguage/study_template/README.md

  * 2 figures (`figure_example1.py` and `figure_grand_average.py`)

 ## Running the analysis pipeline
-1. Download the study template by clicking [here](https://github.com/AaltoImagingLanguage/study_template/archive/master.zip)
+1. Download the study template by clicking [here](https://github.com/AaltoImagingLanguage/study_template/archive/main.zip)
 1. Extract the downloaded zip file
 1. Open a terminal and move into the folder containing the study template
 1. Make sure all required python packages are installed by running: `pip install -r requirements.txt`

 1. Run the analysis by either:
-   * run `doit` to use a build system to run all the analysis steps
+   * run `doit` to use a [build system](https://pydoit.org) to run all the analysis steps
-   * alternatively, run `python master.py` to use a simple master script to run all the analysis steps
+   * alternatively, run `python main.py` to use a simple main script to run all the analysis steps

 After the analysis has been completed:
  * the processed data should be in the `processed/` folder